 Advocating for Resilient Trails That Support Communities, Conservation, and Well-Being

-More than 8,000 miles of trails provide people the opportunity to explore Vermont’s fields, forests, and mountains.
-We bring together the resources and information volunteer and professional trail organizations need to build, maintain, fund, and continue public access to the natural beauty of Vermont for all to enjoy.
+Vermont’s 8,000+ miles of trails offer people the chance to explore our fields, forests, and mountains.
+VTGC brings together the resources, expertise, and connections that volunteer and professional trail organizations need to build, maintain, and fund trails, ensuring public access to Vermont’s natural beauty for everyone.

 Inclusivity